ietf-wg-scone/scone/draft-ietf-scone-protocol.md

 for flows where SCONE is active, but re-enable or tighten enforcement if monitoring indicates that throughput advice is not being respected.

-Any monitoring and policy enforcement could be implemented in different network elements than the ones that signal throughput advice.

 # Version Interaction {#version-interaction}